xivapi/SaintCoinach/README.md

 * `exd`: Exports all or a specified number of game data sheets as CSV-files.
 Arguments can either be empty to export all files, or a list of sheet names seperated by whitespace.
 * `rawexd`: Exports all or a specified number of game data sheets as CSV-files without post-processing applied.
 Arguments can either be empty to export all files, or a list of sheet names seperated by whitespace.
 * `bgm`: Exports all sound files referenced in the BGM sheet as OGG-files.

+# Godbert

+Godbert is a simple application to display game data and 3D models from **Final Fantasy XIV** using the above-mentioned library.

+## Functionality
+### Fully implemented

+* Display of game data / text.
+* Rendering of equipment, including ability to dye (if the item supports it.)
+* Rendering of monsters.
+* Rendering of demi-humans (non-playable races with exchangable equipment.)

+### Partially implemented

+* Rendering of the game's areas.
+Only static and completely passive objects are displayed at the moment, anything that's more complex is not included.